Lightweight Python workflow orchestration platform

 Piply

-- local execution with dependency-aware DAG scheduling
+- local dependency-aware DAG execution

 - SQLite for runs, logs, task outputs, queue state, sensors, and pause overrides

-- FastAPI + server-rendered UI
+- FastAPI plus server-rendered UI

-- no Redis, Celery, Prefect, Airflow, or external queue required
+- no Redis, Celery, Airflow, Prefect, or external queue required

 - Multi-task pipelines with

-context["task_id"] - Pipeline-to-pipeline JSON output passing
+context["task_id"] - Pipeline-to-pipeline output and tenant context passing

-- Per-task upstream failure behavior:
+pipeline_templatesandpipeline_deploymentsfor advanced reuse - Per-task upstream failure behavior:

-- Retries, resume-from-failure, cancellation, and logs
+- Schedules, sensors, retries, cancellation, reruns, and searchable logs

 - Dashboard, Pipelines, Execution Matrix, Logs, Settings, and run detail pages